What’s the difference between civil, family, and criminal law?

 Civil law deals with disputes between people or organizations.
 Civil law disputes can be about contracts, wills, property, personal injury, and so on.
 An example of a civil dispute is when one person owes another person money.

-- Courts of BC (Justice Education Society of BC): This website explains civil law in a section called “Justice System.”
+- Courts of BC (Justice Education Society): This website explains civil law in a section called “Justice System.”

 Family law

-- Introduction to Family Law (People’s Law School): This page gives an overview of topics such as common problems, related laws, and words and phrases.
+- Introduction to Family Law (People’s Law School): This page gives an overview of topics such as common problems, related laws, and commonly used words and phrases.

-- Introduction to the Legal System for Family Matters (JP Boyd on Family Law): This chapter provides information on the courts of British Columbia, including the types of claims heard in each court.
+- Understanding the Legal System for Family Matters (John-Paul Boyd, KC): This chapter provides information on the courts of British Columbia, including the types of claims heard in each court.

-- Family Law in BC (Justice Education Society): This website has a wide range of family law information from basic fact sheets to self-help kits to complete court forms.
+- Family Law in BC (Justice Education Society): This website has a wide range of family law information from basic fact sheets to self-help kits and sample court forms.

 Criminal law